MrTilki09/Netrise-Public/README.md

 ## ## 💡 About The Project

-Netrise is a full-stack mobile platform that connects companies and users through a smart, personalized campaign feed.
-It's built for scale, using a modern, event-driven architecture on Google Cloud.
+Netrise is a full-stack, cloud-native mobile platform that connects companies and users through a smart, personalized campaign feed.
+It's built for scale using a modern, event-driven architecture on Google Cloud.

-The goal is to deliver the *right content* to the *right user* at the *right time*.
+The goal is to deliver the *right content* to the *right user* at the *right time* by processing user signals (views, clicks, likes) to generate tailored recommendations.

 ---